 Set the burn speed on your disk recorder to the slowest speed available and use high quality blank disks.
 We've had good success with disks from Taiyo Yuden and Sony.
 Leave the disk free of any sort of paper or plastic labels.

 Please submit digital files in their original wordlength and sample rate.
 We can perform any conversion that might be necessary for processing and/or the final master.

-For best results, we suggest recording and mixing at a wordlength of 24 bits and a sample rate of 96kHz.
-Try to aim for peak levels of -6dbFS but don't worry if the peaks are lower. -20 is not a problem with a 24 bit file, while -3 might not leave enough headroom.
+For best results, we suggest recording and mixing at a wordlength of 24 bits and a sample rate of 192 kHz (or 96 kHz if your converters do not do 192 kHz).
+Try to aim for peak levels of -6dbFS but don't worry if the peaks are lower.
+A maximum peak of -20 is not a problem with a 24 bit file, while -3 might not leave enough headroom.
 It is always a good idea to leave this kind of headroom for the mastering engineer to work with.
 Also, most digtal converters perform their best at around -6, so you end up with a better sounding mix than you would have at louder levels anyway.
 Final levels will be adjusted in the mastering room.

 Sample rate conversion and dithering are also best left for the mastering stage of production.
-If your multitrack is not at 24/96 and you are mixing with a DAW (Digital Audio Workstation, i.e. with your computer), the end result will sound best if you mix at the same wordlength and sample rate as your multitrack.
+If you are mixing with a DAW (Digital Audio Workstation, i.e., with your computer), the end result will sound best if you mix at the same wordlength and sample rate as your multitrack.

 "Normalization" is a process that changes the level of your audio files.
 It is often used to bring the peak level up to (or near) 0dbFS.
 This will most likely degrade the sound of your files and erase the headroom that will be needed in the mastering room.
 Level adjustments should be left for the mastering engineer.

 Compression is a larger topic than can be properly answered on a FAQ page.
 It is discussed in the article called Declaring an end to the loudness wars.